Julian-O/PySLOBS/README.md

     domain=localhost
     port=59650
     token=<your secret token>

+If your application is on a different host to Streamlabs Desktop, the domain field should contain one of the IP addresses of your streaming host.

 When running the examples or exercises, if no ini file is found, it will assume defaults and prompt for the user to type in the API token each time.